MinBZK/NRML/doc/comparison.md

 ## Executive Summary

-NRML (Normalized Rule Model Language) is a JSON-based format for describing business rules, object models, and their relationships.
+NRML (Normalized Rule Model Language) is a JSON-based format for describing legal and regulatory rules, object models, and their relationships.
 This analysis examines how NRML relates to existing standards in the legal and rule specification domain, identifying unique features, overlaps, and lessons learned from other initiatives.

 ## 1. Nederlandse Overheidsstandaarden (Dutch Government Standards)